2003 AFL Grand Final: Fourth quarter

 Collingwood attacked hard to open the final quarter, but after four behinds, Brisbane ran away with the game, kicking five goals between the 15th and 26 minutes of the quarter to open a game-high 69-point lead.
 Three late goals to Collingwood narrowed the final margin to fifty points, Brisbane 20.14 (134) d.
 Collingwood 12.12 (84).

 Norm Smith Medal

 Simon Black of the Lions was awarded the Norm Smith Medal for being judged the best player afield.
-His 39 disposals set and, as of 2021, still holds the record for equal most disposals by a player in a grand final sharing that record with Christian Petracca.
+His 39 disposals set and, as of 2025, still holds the record for equal most disposals by a player in a grand final sharing that record with Christian Petracca (2021).
 Jason Akermanis kicked five goals for Brisbane.

 Post match

 With this win, Brisbane became AFL premiers for the third consecutive year, the fifth team in VFL/AFL history to do so and first since 1955–57, earning a place among the greatest teams of the modern era.
-Brisbane would go on to contest a fourth consecutive grand final in the 2004 AFL Grand Final, but would lose that game to Port Adelaide.
+Brisbane went on to contest a fourth consecutive grand final in 2004, but lost that game to Port Adelaide by 40 points.